goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   - Understand how to integrate React with Redux
 - Redux Cycle (Insurance Company metaphor)
   - Action Creator (Person dropping off the form)
-    - It is a function that is going to create or return a plain JS object
+    - It is a function that is going to create or return a plain JS object(action)
   - Action (the form)
     - JS object that created by the creator
     - It's purpose is to describe some change that we want to make to the data inside of our application
     - It has type property and payload property
       - type property
-        - type property on in action describes some change that we want to make inside of our data
+        - type property in action describes some change that we want to make inside of our data
       - payload property
         - It describes some contexts around the change that we want to make
   - Dispatch (form receiver)